oluwato1123/terraform-beginner-bootcamp-2023/journal/week0.md

 `.terraform.tfstate.backup` is the previous state file

-### Terraform Directory
+#### Terraform Directory
 `.terraform` directory contains binaries of terraform providers.

-##Issues with Terraform Cloud Login and Gitpod Workspace
+## Issues with Terraform Cloud Login and Gitpod Workspace

 When attempting to run `terraform login`, it lauches a bash with a wiswig view to generate a token.
 It doesn't work as expected in Gitpod VsCode in the browser.

-The walkarounf is to manually generate a token in Terraform cloud using the link below
+The walkaround is to manually generate a token in Terraform cloud using the link below
 ```
 https://app.terraform.io/app/settings/tokens
 ```